moliver28/research-handbook/content/job-families/marketing/digital-marketing-programs-manager.md

 - Extensive team management skills, including career development and coaching
 - Experience partnering cross-functionally across marketing, internal stakeholders and agency partners

+#### Senior Director, Digital Marketing

+##### Job Grade

+The Senior Director, Digital Marketing is a [grade 11](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

+##### Responsibilities

+- Leading the strategy and execution of all owned and paid digital channels and programs including email, web, paid media, SEM, SEO, website, paid social, webinars, nurture, ABM and digital advertising
+- Drive creative multi-channel acquisition campaigns for both new and existing customers to source and accelerate pipeline across SMB, Mid Market and Enterprise segments
+- Create a culture of experimentation and optimization to improve conversion rates and achieve above-average ROI; while managing a $5M+ budget and optimizing spend
+- Foster collaborative, cross-functional partnerships, including Product Marketing, Sales, Analytics, Operations, Brand
+- Own and deliver reporting analysis on performance and business impact, as well as conceiving and executing testing strategies, including functional and regional level reviews
+- Guide, mentor and lead a diverse team of digital specialists, engineers, designers, campaign strategists and media planners, in addition to managing our important agency relationships;

+##### Requirements
+- 15+ years experience in B2B digital demand generation, 8+ years experience in team management
+- Extensive experience managing and continually improving multi-channel marketing campaigns
+- Deep understanding and practical experience of planning global, regional and localized campaigns, including emerging markets
+- Experience in driving differentiated strategies across multiple segments, including SMB and Enterprise, self-serve vs sales-assisted acquisition,  and scaled vs ABM execution
+- Expert in audience insights, segmentation, persona targeting and integrating propensity models
+- Highly proficient in analyzing and reporting on demand generation impact as well as specific measurement of functional results including paid media performance to a range of audiences, including marketing counterparts and business stakeholders
+- Extensive team management skills, including career development and coaching
+- Highly proficient in partnering cross-functionally across marketing, internal stakeholders and agency partners

 ## Key Performance Indicators

 - No. of leads/MQLs created, cost per lead
 - % increase in MQL to SAO conversion rate and nurture progression
 - % of SMB/MM leads from digital source, cost per trial acquisition
 - % YoY growth in accounts engaged